Rotational Mechanical Converter (TL)

 -

-- is the internal energy of the fluid in the converter;
+— internal energy of the liquid in the converter;

 -

-- the total energy flow of the fluid entering inside the mechanical converter through port A;
+— the flow of the total energy of the liquid entering the mechanical converter through port A;

 -